 Food security has been a hard topic on biofuels discussion in the recent years.
 One of the premises behind this discussion is the positive relation between food production and food security.
 There is no consideration here on the surplus of food already produced in the world.
 According to FAO, more than 1300 million tons of food are thrown each year.
 If we add over nutrition and obesity, we can conclude that today's production is sufficient to feed the whole world population.
 Food insecurity and starvation is a very complex issue not solved by an increase in crops yields.
-Several studies challenge the perception of biofuel policies having a big impact on agricultural market balances and long-term price developments.
+Sseveral studies challenge the perception of biofuel policies having a big impact on agricultural market balances and long-term price developments.
 (Baffes and Haniotis 2010) point at the fact that worldwide biofuels account only for about 1.5% of the area under gains/oilseeds.
 Furthermore, in analysing market developments, both authors note that 'maize prices hardly moved during the first period of increase in US ethanol production and oilseed prices dropped when the EU increased impressively its use of biofuels.
+On the other hand, prices spiked while ethanol use was slowing down in the US and biodiesel use was stabilising in the EU.
+On the last months severe drops in commodity prices of soybean and corn have occurred although no significate in biofuel production was present.
+Although nowadays we have a shared market for this commodities any good harvest in the US or in Brazil Argentina and Paraguay have strong effects on Chicago prices due to a surplus in feedstocks.

-On the other hand, prices spiked while ethanol use was slowing down in the US and biodiesel use was stabilising in the EU' (p.
-12).
-More recently the important decrease of soybean oil biodiesel from Argentina (2013/2014) did not affect international grain prices or crop surface.
-A limited effect was produced on FOB soybean oil prices in the country due to a surplus of this product that found difficulties in finding makets.
+The important decrease of soybean oil biodiesel from Argentina (2013/2014) did not affect international grain prices or crop surface within the country.
+A limited effect was produced on FOB soybean oil prices in the country due to a surplus of this product that found difficulties in developing new customers eager to buy it...